xjtn18/Chessapeake/README.md

 # ChessLand

-Issues:
-	- switch to unique_ptr's for safer memory cleanup

-### How to run
+### How to build and run

 	- cd build/
 	- cmake ..
 	- make
-	- ./out
+	- ./out (or out.exe if on Windows)

 ### Notes

-	- For screen clearing to work on Windows, uncomment the "#define CLEAROUT system('CLS')" in src/main.cpp and comment out the unix defintion (temporary workaround)
+Issues:
+	- switch to unique_ptr's for safer memory cleanup
+	- make an undo stack to hold all move history to undo more than 1 move back